-Hold down the Sleep/Wake button
+- Hold down the Sleep/Wake button

-When you see “Slide to power off”, release the sleep/wake button
+- When you see “Slide to power off”, release the sleep/wake button

-Hold down the home button until the home screen comes back on
+- Hold down the home button until the home screen comes back on

 You have cleared up the RAM, your iPhone should feel and run faster.
 If you’ve recently cleared up the RAM, you may summon SIRI when holding down the home button.

-2. Free up some Space
+2. Free Up Space on Your iPhone

 Go ahead and delete all the apps you’re not using and back up your pictures to a cloud storage service.

 To delete the apps go to your iPhone Settings > General > iPhone Storage.
 You’ll see a list of all the apps installed on your iPhone with the amount of space used, delete the ones you don’t need.

-3. Reduce transparency and motion effects
+3. Reduce Transparency and Motion Effects

 Why overworking your iPhone when it’s already struggling?
-Let’s turn those effects off by going to Settings > General > Accessibility and toggle on Reduce Motion.
+Let’s turn those effects off by going to Settings > General > Accessibility and toggling on Reduce Motion.

 Your iPhone has another awesome feature, which is transparency.
-It allows you to see a few of your icons in the background when you open a UI element like the control center, but require more processing power.
+It allows you to see a few of your icons in the background when you open a UI element like the control center but requires more processing power.

 You should see improvements in your iPhone speed after performing these two actions.

-4. Automatic updates
+4. Automatic Updates

 To prevent the apps from updating themselves, go to Settings > iTunes & App Stores and toggle off Updates.
 You’ll have to update your apps manually in the App Store app.

 Go to Settings > Safari then tap on Clear History and Website Data.
 By doing this, you’re removing all the information Safari has stored about the sites you visited.

-6. Update apps
+6. Update Apps

 To do so, go to the App Store App, then tap on Updates and update all the apps that need to be updated.

-7. Turn off background app refresh
+7. Turn off Background App Refresh

-Background App Refresh, go to Settings > General > Background App Refresh.
+To turn off Background App Refresh, go to Settings > General > Background App Refresh.
 You can either turn it off completely or leave it on and turn it off for specific apps.